Hadronic structure on the light-front II: QCD strings, Wilson lines and potentials: The pion on the light front

 \be M_\pi^2= -2m_q\bigg[\frac{\langle \bar q q\rangle}{f_\pi^2}\bigg]+{\cal O}(m_q^2) \ee The squared pion decay constant is identified as \bea f_\pi^2=N_c/(\pi\rho)^2/12=1/(2\pi\rho)^2 \eea The numerical value is surprisingly accurate, with $f_\pi\sim 96\,{\rm MeV}$ for $\rho\sim \frac 13\,{\rm fm}$.

-The balancing of the positive self-energy by the negative and attractive $^\prime$t Hooft pair interaction in (\ref{16W3}) may appear similar to the one observed in the $^\prime$t Hooft model (\ref{THOOFTX}) modulo the sign flips.
-The chief difference is that in our case the pion -- as a true Goldstone mode-- is massless, eventhough the constituent quark mass $m_Q\neq 0$.
+Note that in our case the pion -- as a true Goldstone mode-- is massless, eventhough the constituent quark mass $m_Q\neq 0$.
 The would-be-pion in 1+1 dimension becomes massless only in the large $N_c\rightarrow \infty$ limit.

 In Fig.~\ref{fig_pipda} we show the longitudinal pion distribution amplitude (DA) in the random instanton vacuum on the light front LFRIV versus Bjorken $x$, following from (\ref{PIONWF}) with $\varphi^{A}_\pi(x)=\frac 8\pi \sqrt{x\bar x}$ normalized as $\int dx \varphi^{A}_\pi(x)=1$, at the low resolution of $1/\rho$.
 It is in good agreement with the pion DA in the random instanton vacuum RIV obtained in the rest frame, at the same resolution~\cite{Kock:2021spt}.
 Both results are compared to the asymptotic pion DA of $6x\bar x$ dashed curve, and the lattice pion DA MSULAT green-curve-band~\cite{Zhang:2020gaj}.
 LFRIV is similar to the one derived using the Schwinger-Dyson construction ~\cite{Roberts:2021nhw}, and identical to the pion longitudinal DA discussed using light-front holography~\cite{DeTeramond:2021jnn}.